cscsu-conference/cscsu-conference.github.io/index.md

 ## Conference Registration ##
 To attend CSCSU 2024, you must register beforehand by Friday, April 12 at the following link: [Registration Link](https://csun.zoom.us/meeting/register/tZwsdOyvrD0oE9xCZqPeJR0lyaRp-YWZ0S6x)

 We ask that you register with a CSU-affiliated email address.
-If you wish to register with a non-affiliated email address, please contact the organizing committe via email.
+If you wish to register with a non-affiliated email address, please contact the organizing committee via email.

 Attendance is free.